 Radioactivity and Radiation

-These atoms have the same number of protons and electrons but can have differing numbers of neutrons, even within the same element.
+Atoms have the same number of protons and electrons but can have differing numbers of neutrons – even within the same element.

 These atoms that have different numbers of neutrons are called isotopes of that element.

 Isotopes are usually stable and safe.
 These types of isotopes occur in the elements that we see on a regular basis in the natural world.

 However, some isotopes within elements can become or are unstable.
 These isotopes are then said to be radioactive.

 What does it mean if something is radioactive?

 If an element or isotopes of that element are said to be radioactive, it means that they give off some form of radiation.

 Unlike a stable atom or isotope, radioactive isotopes change over time.

 This occurs when small particles or energy fly out of them over time, which is of course, what we call radiation.

 This occurs because of a process known as radioactive decay.